eBerdnA/blogdata-public/2025/11/03/2/post.md

 ## Every Play Counts – What Customer Success Can Learn from Football

-Every now and then, I stumble upon something that seems unrelated to my work, and that’s exactly why it sticks.
+Every now and then, I stumble upon something that seems unrelated to my work, and that’s exactly why it sometimes sticks.
 Some time ago, I came across [an article about Vince Lombardi](https://www.packers.com/news/vince-lombardi-one-play-can-make-or-break-an-nfl-season-19249576), the legendary American football coach.
 He described how **every single play counts**, because a team only gets so many in a game.
 Each one can decide between victory and defeat.

 Even though I’ve never played football myself, I found that analogy instantly fitting, especially for **Customer Success**.